mouahrara/mouahrarasModuleCollection/README.md

 | (in future releases) |               | <ul><li>Enabled</li></ul> |

 ## Accessibility
-English and French translations are included in the base mod, and contributions are welcome.
+Chinese (thanks to **wsphm**), English and French translations are included in the base mod, and contributions are welcome.
 To contribute, please submit a pull request on the [GitHub repository](https://github.com/mouahrara/mouahrarasModuleCollection/pulls).
 Note that this mod has controller support.

 ## Multiplayer